 You will now go to Makkah to perform tawaf al-ifadha and sa’i as part of your Hajj rituals.

 Tawaf al-ifada and sa’i are obligatory.
 You must perform them after the rami, sacrifice and shaving (or trimming) of the head.
-This tawaf and sa’i can be done between the 10th and 12th Dhul Hijjah.
+On 10th and 12th Dhul Hijjah, the tawaf and sa’i can be done.

 With the completion of this tawaf and sa’i, you are then allowed to relax and do everything that was lawful before ihram, including engaging in marital relations.
 You will, however, return to your tents in Mina and continue with the remaining rituals of Hajj.